Building payment workflows

 Yes

 Drop-in payments does not currently support retrieving stored payment methods.
-In order to handle this flow, use Elements.
+To handle this flow, use Elements.

 Prerequisites: Refer to the Elements prerequisites section.